Biosafety talks end on mixed note

-This is in contrast to first shipments of LMOs for release into the environment (example, planting in the fields) which would be subject to the Advance Informed Agreement procedure.
+This is in contrast to first shipments of LMOs for release into the environment (for example, planting in the fields) which would be subject to the Advance Informed Agreement procedure.
 Under this, the responsibility lies with the exporter to first notify the importing country of an intent to export.
-Provision of full information (particularly risk assessment), followed by express consent must occur before any export can take place.
+Provision of full information (particularly risk assessment), followed by express consent, must occur before any export can take place.

-None the less, at the very least, information relating to domestic approvals of GM commodities can now be monitored through the Biosafety Clearing-House mechanism.
+Nonetheless, at the very least, information relating to domestic approvals of GE commodities can now be monitored through the Biosafety Clearing House mechanism.
 It is then up to the other Parties to inform the potential exporter of their national requirements.
 However, express consent is still required from importing countries.

 The one victory, if it can be called that, was the inclusion of the Precautionary Principle in the Protocol.
-This Principle, as included in the Protocol, states that, "Lack of scientific certainty due to insufficient relevant scientific information and knowledge regarding the extent of the potential adverse effects of a LMO on the conservation and sustainable use of biological diversity in the Party of import, taking into account risks to human health, shall not prevent that Party from taking a decision, as appropriate, with regard to the import of that LMO...."
+This Principle, as included in the Protocol, states that, 'Lack of scientific certainty due to insufficient relevant scientific information and knowledge regarding the extent of the potential adverse effects of an LMO on the conservation and sustainable use of biological diversity in the Party of import, taking into account risks to human health, shall not prevent that Party from taking a decision, as appropriate, with regard to the import of that LMO....'

 Though not as strongly worded as all the negotiating groups, with the exception of the Miami Group, would have liked, most delegates and observers were pleased with the fact of its inclusion.

-In Cartagena last February, observers were shocked when the European Union was prepared to concede to the Miami Group on this crucial point even though EU law is rooted in this principle.
-Since then, public rejection of GM foods and crops in Europe and increased evidence of environmental and health hazards have raised the demand for the precautionary principle to prevail.
+In Cartagena last February, observers were shocked when the European Union was prepared to concede to the Miami Group on this crucial point even though EU law is rooted in this Principle.
+Since then, public rejection of GE foods and crops in Europe and increased evidence of environmental and health hazards have raised demands for the Precautionary Principle to prevail.

-Attempts by the USA, Canada and Japan to shift the biotechnology issue to the WTO last December at Seattle also saw vocal protests by developing countries and several European environment ministers.
-The same group of ministers, joined by others turned up in full force last week.
-At a meeting with NGOs, the message was clear: the precautionary principle is needed, and the biosafety protocol will not be subordinate to the WTO.
+Attempts by the US, Canada and Japan to shift the biotechnology issue to the WTO last December at Seattle also saw vocal protests by developing countries and several European environment ministers.
+The same group of ministers, joined by others, turned up in full force at Montreal.
+At a meeting with NGOs, the message was clear: the Precautionary Principle is needed, and the Biosafety Protocol will not be subordinate to the WTO.
 Ministers included those from Denmark, France, Portugal, the UK and the Netherlands.

-When the precautionary principle was discussed at plenary, the European Union made its clearest statement since the negotiations started almost 5 years ago.
-The spokesperson for the European Union, Christoph Bail, declared that in cases of scientific uncertainty "governments must be able to have the freedom and sovereign right to take precautionary action, as risks that may arise may be long term and irreversible."
+When the Precautionary Principle was discussed at plenary, the European Union made its clearest statement since the negotiations started almost five years ago.
+The spokesperson for the European Union, Christoph Bail, declared that in cases of scientific uncertainty, 'governments must be able to have the freedom and sovereign right to take precautionary action, as risks that may arise may be long-term and irreversible.'

 Many had feared that, given the strong opposition of the Miami Group to the inclusion of the Principle and its insistence that the Biosafety Protocol should be subordinated to other international agreements, namely the WTO agreements, a trade-off on either of the provisions would have to be accepted.